 6. Advantages and Disadvantages

 What we need to write about now is the advantages and disadvantages of Sonos PLAY:3 and PLAY:5.
-It’s essential to know all the pros and cons to avoid any misunderstandings after purchasing either of these two.
+It’s essential to know all the pros and cons to avoid any misunderstandings before purchasing either of these two.

-In order to find out all the advantages and disadvantages, we’ve created two fantastic charts that list the pros and cons of both Sonos speakers.
+Hence we’ve created two fantastic charts that list the pros and cons of both Sonos speakers.

 |Well-Balanced Bass||No Bluetooth|